-The Pixel 6 starts at £599 ($599, AU$999), while the Pixel 6 Pro starts at £849 ($899, AU$1299).
+The Pixel 6 starts at £599 ($599, AU$999), while the Pixel 6 Pro starts at £849 ($899, AU$1299) – these were joined recently by the Pixel 6a, which at £399 ($449, AU$749) is even cheaper.
 That continues the aggressive pricing strategy that Google introduced with the Pixel 5 range.
 With the Pixel 6 marketed as a premium device, the worries were that Google would jack up the price, but thankfully that didn't happen.

 Bar any drastic design or spec changes – which the leaks so far don't bear out – we would expect the Pixel 7 and 7 Pro to launch at roughly the same prices as their predecessors.